-In our early field of Best Actor contenders, Oscar-winners like Leonardo DiCaprio, Tom Hanks, and Christian Bale contend with rising stars like Adam Driver and Taron Egerton.
-And some long overdue veterans are in the fray, from Antonio Banderas and Edward Norton to Willem Dafoe.
+In our early field of Best Actor contenders, Oscar-winners like Leonardo DiCaprio and Christian Bale contend with rising stars like Adam Driver and Taron Egerton.
+And some long overdue veterans are in the fray, from Antonio Banderas to Joaquin Phoenix.

 Many of the awards candidates below, per usual these days, take on characters from history, both familiar and less well-known: actors playing real-life figures gain a serious Oscar advantage.
 Out of the ten most recent Best Actor Oscar-winners, seven won for playing real people: Colin Firth as King George VI in “The King’s Speech” (2011), Daniel Day-Lewis as “Lincoln” (2013), Matthew McConaughey as Ron Woodruff in “Dallas Buyers Club” (2014), Eddie Redmayne as Stephen Hawking in “The Theory of Everything” (2015), Leonardo DiCaprio as fur trapper Hugh Glass in “The Revenant” (2016) and Gary Oldman as Winston Churchill in “Darkest Hour” (2018).